The Xometry app works best with JavaScript enabled!

 1. Used in the Production of Clothing

 The most common application of polyester is in fabrics.
-Polyester fabric has properties that make it ideal for use as clothing as it is both breathable and stain-resistant.
-Polyester is typically blended with other natural fabrics to increase comfort and reduce the amount of creasing that is common with polyester.
+Polyester fabric has properties that make it ideal for use as clothing due to its durability, low cost, and resistance to staining.
+Even though polyester is not inherently breathable, modern advancements in fabric engineering, such as moisture-wicking technologies and specialized weaving methods, have made it a popular choice for breathable thermal and athletic clothing.
+Moreover, polyester is typically blended with other natural fabrics to increase comfort and reduce the amount of creasing that is common with polyester.
 Polyester fabric is one of the most widely used textiles on the planet.
 This is partly due to its low cost and high durability.
 Fabrics made from polyester will melt when exposed to an open flame and can cause serious injury.
 Polyester fabrics are not typically recycled due to the addition of other materials like cotton which are difficult to separate from polyester.

 2. Used for Home Furnishings